Dan and Margaret Maddox Charitable Fund

 Eligibility Requirements:

-- 501(c)(3) nonprofit organizations
+- 501(c)(3) nonprofit organisations

-- Programs must operate within the designated 41 Middle Tennessee counties: Bedford, Cannon, Cheatham, Clay, Coffee, Davidson, DeKalb, Dickson, Fentress, Franklin, Giles, Grundy, Hickman, Houston, Humphreys, Jackson, Lawrence, Lincoln, Macon, Marion, Marshall, Maury, Montgomery, Moore, Overton, Perry, Pickett, Putnam, Robertson, Rutherford, Sequatchie, Smith, Stewart, Sumner, Trousdale, Van Buren, Warren, Wayne, White, and Williamson
+- Programmes must operate within the designated 41 Middle Tennessee counties: Bedford, Cannon, Cheatham, Clay, Coffee, Davidson, DeKalb, Dickson, Fentress, Franklin, Giles, Grundy, Hickman, Houston, Humphreys, Jackson, Lawrence, Lincoln, Macon, Marion, Marshall, Maury, Montgomery, Moore, Overton, Perry, Pickett, Putnam, Robertson, Rutherford, Sequatchie, Smith, Stewart, Sumner, Trousdale, Van Buren, Warren, Wayne, White, and Williamson

 Decision Timeline

-- Annual grant announcements: May
+- Annual grant announcements typically in May

-- Funds typically available: July 1
+- Funds typically available in July

 - Responsive grants reviewed monthly